fmafjrv103/Obsidian-College/03 IMF_AdvancedStarterKit_v2/Douglas R. Hofstadter.md

 		- primordial concepts in some interrelationship becomes part of a larger unit.
 We build our concepts this way and eventually the primordial concepts miraculously disappear.
 		- *There is no fundamental difference between primordial tangible concepts• and highly-chunked abstract concepts••*
 			- •e.g., hand, chair, book, office
-			- ••e.g., hub, soap opera, sleazeball, wilderness protection legislation, scientific break-even for laser fusion
+			- ••e.g., hub, soap opera, sleaze ball, wilderness protection legislation, scientific break-even for laser fusion
 - The continuum of concepts
 	- Labeled concepts
 		- Primordial words, simple words, compound words, phrases, proverbs
 	- Unlabeled concepts
-		- fleeting remindings, me-too's, political analogies, personal-situation mappings, scientific leaps
+		- fleeting reminding, me-too's, political analogies, personal-situation mappings, scientific leaps
 		- a lot of our concepts are completely unlabeled, old experiences can be triggered by some new event in the future; i.e., Doug's subscript disillusionment as a child connecting to his daughter's disillusionment as a child.
 	- Primordial concepts (not always nouns or even visible or sensory things)
 			- Mama, good, hand, hurt, red, loud, Where?, Please!
 Why?, in, out, here